MicrosoftDocs/visualstudio-docs/subscriptions/use-connected-identities.md

 ## Next steps

-After your admin connects your Microsoft Entra ID and MSA accounts, we recommend verifying that you can successfully sign in to the [subscription portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs).
+After your admin connects your Microsoft Entra ID and MSA accounts, we recommend verifying that you can successfully sign in to the [subscriber portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs).
 Make sure you can access benefits like Azure DevOps, Visual Studio, and your Azure DevTest individual credit.